The Complete History of Hats: How Headwear Shaped Fashion and Culture Through the Ages

 Portrait of Leonardo da Vinci, painted by Francesco Melzi around 1515–1520.
 Source: The Met Museum

-Portrait of Leonardo da Vinci by Francesco Melzi.
+Portrait of Leonardo da Vinci wearing a black beret, painted by Francesco Melzi (1515-1520).
 Courtesy of The Metropolitan Museum of Art.

-Fun Fact: In this period, people could often guess someone’s job or social rank just by looking at their hat.
+Fun Fact: People could often guess someone’s job or social rank just by looking at their hat.
+It shows why the fashion and status of hats mattered so much in society.

 17th and 18th Century: Hats as Fashion Statements